gabelluardo/gabelluardo.github.io/src/index.md

 [thesis](https://github.com/gabelluardo/tesi) about Rust, CUDA and Vulkan for [GPGPU](https://en.wikipedia.org/wiki/General-purpose_computing_on_graphics_processing_units) programming.
-I'm also into web development, mainly with [Deno](https://deno.com), as well as systems programming with Rust and Go.
+I'm also into web development, mainly with [Deno](https://deno.com), as well as system programming with Rust and Go.
 I hope to publish my first indie game using [Godot](https://godotengine.org).

 I enjoy hacking and building smart, 3D-printed ~~useless~~ gadgets with the